srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 mkdir -p <fleet_manager_static_dir>/all_maps/<version 2>
 ```

+2. Do not modify or delete the existing map folder (<fleet_manager_static_dir>/map).
+This folder has to be present

-2. Copy different sets of map files to the folders created above
+3. Copy different sets of map files to the folders created above

-3. Press Maintenance button in the web page header
+4. Press Maintenance button in the web page header

-4. Use dashboard, switch to corresponding fleet and press update_map button on the webpage header.
+5. Use dashboard, switch to corresponding fleet and press update_map button on the webpage header.
 A pop would help you to choose the required map version.

-5. Press Start ops button in the web page header
+6. Press Start ops button in the web page header

 ## Simulate summon_button/conveyor with postman ##